Do all Lake Summerside residents currently pay a Residents Association Fee?

 2. A piece of government issued photo ID with name and Lake Summerside address.

-Lake Summerside will need to see a copy of your Certificate of Title before issuing permanent cards.
+Lake Summerside will need to see a copy of your Certificate of Title before issuing membership cards.
 If you have not yet received your Certificate of Title, another proof of purchase document will work temporarily for registration of property.

 What is a Certificate of Title?